Firework safety

 Fireworks and the Fourth of July go hand in hand.
 Sparklers, firecrackers, and large community fireworks displays are typically the highlight of the day.
 But along with the fun and excitement comes the possibility for burns, injuries, and emergencies, especially when children are around.

-More than 3,000 children under the age of 15 are sent to the emergency department each year in the United States because of firework injuries and burns (Safe Kids Worldwide).
-Lucy Wibbenmeyer, MD, burn surgeon at University of Iowa Stead Family Children’s Hospital, along with the burn team, and Pam Hoogerwerf, manager of Injury Prevention and Community Outreach at UI Stead Family Children’s Hospital, provide some tips on how to stay safe when around fireworks.
+Nationwide, between 3,500 and 5,000 children under the age of 15 are sent to the emergency department each year in the United States because of firework injuries and burns (Safe Kids Worldwide).
+Following the legalization of consumer fireworks in Iowa (in 2017), our state’s major pediatric trauma centers see about 25-40 fireworks-related injuries per year.
+Lucy Wibbenmeyer, MD, burn surgeon at University of Iowa Health Care Stead Family Children’s Hospital, along with the burn team, and Jenna Gibbs, manager of Injury Prevention and Community Outreach at UI Health Care Stead Family Children’s Hospital, provide some tips on how to stay safe when around fireworks.

 Sparklers account for nearly half of the injuries to children under the age of five (American Academy of Pediatrics).
 Sparklers can also reach temperatures of around 2,000 degrees Fahrenheit—hot enough to melt some metals—and are dangerous to young children.
 Dr. Wibbenmeyer recommends substituting sparklers with glowsticks or a flag to help prevent injuries.

 Fireworks can exceed 150 decibels, which can cause hearing loss after a few minutes (safe listening levels are considered 75-80 decibels).
-Hoogerwerf recommends wearing hearing protection, such as earplugs or earmuffs, when you must be near loud noises.
-Shop online or visit the Safety Store for hearing protection products, such as Ems for Kids earmuffs and additional products to help protect the ears.
+Children’s ear canals are smaller and much more sensitive than adults.
+Many brands make ‘over the ear’ earmuffs for young children.
+Shop online or visit the Safety Store for hearing protection products, such as Ems for Kids earmuffs.
+Some products are even designed for infants.
+Children can typically transition from youth earmuffs to adult-sized hearing protection around 10 to 12 years old, depending on their physical growth.

 Keep a bucket of water or a garden hose handy, in case of fire or another mishap.
 Move to a safe distance immediately after lighting fireworks.
 Never try to relight or handle malfunctioning fireworks.
 Instead, soak them with plenty of water and follow local guidelines for the proper disposal of fireworks, packaging, and debris.
 Never allow children to play with or ignite fireworks.